realworldocaml/book/en/08-imperative-programming.md

 sequence.
 For example, the sequence `print_string "hello world"; 1 + 2` first
 prints the string `"hello world"`, then returns the integer `3`.

 There are a few more things to note.
-First, semicolon `;` is a _separator_, not a terminator, like it is in C or Java.
+First, `;` is a _separator_ in OCaml, not a terminator as it is in C or Java.
 The compiler is somewhat relaxed about parsing a terminating semicolon, so it may work for you, but you should not rely on it.

 ```ocaml
 # let i = print_string "Hello world\n"; 2; in i;;